 Centuries after its fall, Teotihuacán remained a pilgrimage site for Aztec royalty, who believed that all of the gods had sacrificed themselves here to start the sun moving at the beginning of the ‘fifth world,’ inhabited by the Aztecs.
 It remains an important pilgrimage site: thousands of New Age devotees flock here each year to celebrate the vernal equinox (between March 19 and March 21) and to soak up the mystical energies believed to converge here.

 Though ancient Teotihuacán covered more than 20 sq km, most of what can be seen today lies along nearly 2km of the Calzada de los Muertos.
 Buses arrive at a traffic circle by the southwest entrance (Gate 1); four other entrances are reached by the ring road around the site.
 There are parking lots and ticket booths at each entrance.
 Your ticket allows you to re-enter via any of them on the same day.
 The site museum is just inside the main east entrance (Gate 5).

-Crowds at the ruins (admission M$51; 7am-5pm) are thickest from 10am to 2pm, and it is busiest on Sunday, holidays and around the vernal equinox.
+Crowds at the ruins (admission M$51; 7am-5pm) are thickest from 10am to 2pm, and they are busiest on Sunday, holidays and around the vernal equinox.
 Due to the heat and altitude, it’s best to take it easy while exploring the expansive ruins.
 Bring a hat and water – most visitors walk several kilometers, and the midday sun can be brutal.
 Afternoon rain showers are common from June to September.
+No big backpacks are permitted up the Pirámide del Sol, and children must be accompanied by adults.
 There’s a M$45 fee for the use of a video camera and parking costs an additional M$45.